microsoft/AcademicContent/Azure University Tour/WebAppHOL/README.md

 }
 ```

-4. Add the 'CreateCategorySlider' function using the code snippet below:
+4. And immediately following the last function, add the 'CreateCategorySlider' function using the code snippet below:

 ```javascript
 /**